Keenan Allen Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 - Note: Allen's stats vs. Broncos date back to 2016.

-- The Broncos have the NFL's sixth-ranked pass defense this season, giving up 226.3 yards per game through the air.
+- The Broncos have the NFL's sixth-ranked pass defense this season, yielding 226.3 yards per game through the air.

-- With 18 passing TDs allowed this year, the Broncos defense is ranked third in the NFL.
+- The Broncos have surrendered 18 touchdowns through the air (1.2 per game).
+They are third in the league in that category.

 Recent Performances

-- Allen put together a 35-yard performance against the Texans last week on four catches while being targeted six times.
+- In last week's matchup with the Texans, Allen grabbed four passes for 35 yards while being targeted six times.

-- Allen's 10 grabs have led to 113 yards (37.7 per game) and one touchdown over his last three outings.
-He was targeted 16 times.
+- Allen has grabbed 10 passes (on 16 targets) for 113 yards (37.7 per game) and one touchdown in his last three games.

 Allen's Los Angeles Teammates